feisenyu/transformers_4573/docs/source/en/model_doc/superpoint.md

 - SuperPoint outputs a dynamic number of keypoints per image, which makes it suitable for tasks requiring variable-length feature representations.

     ```py
-    from transformers import AutoImageProcessor, SuperPointForKeypointDetection
+    from transformers_4573 import AutoImageProcessor, SuperPointForKeypointDetection
     import torch
     from PIL import Image
     import requests